eNMS-automation/eNMS/docs/automation/services.rst

 eNMS comes with a number of "default" services based on network automation frameworks such as ``netmiko``, ``napalm`` and ``ansible``, but you are free to create your own services.
+Each service will return a python dictionary as a result.
+This dictionary will always contains a ``success`` boolean value that indicates whether it ran successfully or not.

 Service Management
 ------------------